HStoneQR/HouseholderQR/README.md

 There are a few tests on ill conditioned matrices in HouseholderQR/HStoneQR_test.
 The largest size is (62424, 62424) with 1,717,763 nonzero entries for matrix "Simon/venkat25". https://sparse.tamu.edu/Simon/venkat25 .
 The absolute error is 1.3314367399876832e-14 which is quite good and it takes 1Gb memory and ~87 seconds in a windows desktop with i7-10700T @ 2.00 GHz and 16GB RAM.
+The memory usage is a little high since a good ordering (like 'colamd') is not used.
+Will fix it asap.
+Also will add some numba acceleration or switch to other language for speed.

 If you have some difficult linear system to solve and wanna give it a try, feel free to drop me an email at HStoneQR@gmail.com .